Glendale California

 About Cambridge, MA Category Listings

 Glendale is a city in the San Fernando Valley and Verdugo Mountains regions of Los Angeles County, California, United States.
-At the 2020 U.S. Census the population was 196,543, up from 191,719 at the 2010 census, making it the fourth-largest city in Los Angeles County and the 24th-largest city in California.
+At the 2020 U.S. Census the population was 196,543, up from 191,719 at the 2010 census, making it the 4th-most populous city in Los Angeles County and the 24th-most populous city in California.
 It is located about 10 miles (16 km) north of downtown Los Angeles.

 Glendale lies in the Verdugo Mountains, and is a suburb in the Los Angeles metropolitan area.
-The city is bordered to the northwest by the Sun Valley and Tujunga neighborhoods of Los Angeles; to the northeast by La Cañada Flintridge and the unincorporated area of La Crescenta; to the west by Burbank and Griffith Park; to the east by Eagle Rock and Pasadena; to the south by the Atwater Village neighborhood of Los Angeles; and to the southeast by Glassell Park neighborhood of Los Angeles.
+The city is bordered to the northwest by the Shadow Hills and Tujunga neighborhoods of Los Angeles; to the northeast by La Cañada Flintridge and the unincorporated area of La Crescenta; to the west by Burbank and Griffith Park; to the east by Eagle Rock and Pasadena; to the south by the Atwater Village neighborhood of Los Angeles; and to the southeast by Glassell Park neighborhood of Los Angeles.
 The Golden State, Ventura, Glendale, and Foothill freeways run through the city.

 In 1798, José María Verdugo, a corporal in the Spanish army from Baja California, received the Rancho San Rafael from Governor Diego de Borica, formalizing his possession and use of land on which he had been grazing livestock and farming since 1784.
 Rancho San Rafael was a Spanish concession, of which 25 were made in California.
 Unlike the later Mexican land grants, the concessions were similar to grazing permits, with the title remaining with the Spanish crown.